 Because the King lives in the United Kingdom, he cannot be present in Australia except when he visits.
 Accordingly, the Australian constitution has made provision for a Governor-General to be appointed by him to act as his representative in and for Australia.
 The Australian prime minister nominates a person that nomination is presented to the King who then formally appoints that nominee as her Governor-General.

 Once the King has appointed a Governor-General, he or she assumes duties both as the King's and the Crown’s representative as well as being separately empowered by the Australian constitution.
 Whilst the constitution does not mention the term ‘head of state’ the Governor-General can be said to be the executive head of state of Australia as he or she performs all of the duties expected of a head of state under the Westminster system of government.

 - Once one understands the nature of the Crown - as a symbol and as the practical working heart of the Constitution, our governance begins to be understood.
 Explain, as if you were writing to an intelligent young person, the difference between giving allegiance to the Crown compared to doing so with the Constitution itself.

 - The monarch or sovereign is of two natures - an individual human being and a body representing government, armed forces, law and so on.
 What is the single most important feature of our system of governance which gives us the edge over republics, dictatorships and the like?

-- In 2002 the High Court found that allegiance to the Queen of Australia was ‘the fundamental criterion of membership’ in the body politic.
+- In 2002 the High Court found that allegiance to the Sovereign of Australia was ‘the fundamental criterion of membership’ in the body politic.
 From what you have read so far how do you explain the High Court’s judgment?

 - The Crown is unaffected by political events.
 It transcends them, remaining continuously aloof because it protects the State and its Constitution by ensuring due process.
 Give some examples of the Crown’s role in day to day governance of our country.